oohicksyoo/RPG-Editor/README.md

 # RPG-Editor
-Game editor working in tandem with the [RPG-Engine](https://github.com/oohicksyoo/RPG-Engine)
+c++ Game editor working in tandem with the [RPG-Engine](https://github.com/oohicksyoo/RPG-Engine).
+Currently using [Dear ImGUI](https://github.com/ocornut/imgui) to build out the UI for the editor and using built in rendering from the [RPG-Engine](https://github.com/oohicksyoo/RPG-Engine) to visually show it on screen.

 # How to Use?